Food cravings, we all have them. They are very, very common. So, how about learning to live with them without gaining weight?

 Get active.
 Take a walk, work on a hobby or call a friend.
 What you really may be craving is social support.
 A chat with a sympathetic friend can get you through a tough craving.
 It’s also important to keep a craving journal.
 Note the time of day your craving appeared, how long it lasted, the food you craved and how you handled the situation.
 You’ll start noticing patterns so you can be better prepared to handle cravings in the future.

 All foods can be included in the diet, even the “unhealthy foods” that are most likely to be craved.
 It may sound counterintuitive, but strict dietary deprivation will almost always backfire.
 So, trick those food cravings and train yourself to start eat healthier with these 4 tips.
-You may even notice your scale is a little lighter due to reducing your frequent food cravings.
+You may even notice your scale is a little lighter due to reducing your frequent food cravings and you'll be feeling better.